UN-OCHA/taas/docs/Config.md

 ### Complex mappings

 For anything more complex than a 1:1 mapping, we need to use a more complex configuration.
-Here each JSON output field is given a number of configuration paramters.
+Here each JSON output field is given a number of configuration parameters.
 For example:

 ```YAML
 mapping: